Graeco-Arabic translation movement: Early Islamic Empire and Umayyad Period (632–750)

-Abbasid Period (750–1258 CE)
+Abbasid Period (750–1258)

 The Abbasid revolution and the move to a new capital in Baghdad introduced the ruling administration to a new set of demographic populations more influenced by Hellenism.
 At the same time, the ruling elite of the new dynasty strove to adopt a Sassanian Imperial Ideology, which itself was also influenced by Greek thought.
 These factors culminated in a capital more receptive to and actively interested in the knowledge contained in scientific manuscripts of Classical Greece.
 The translation movement played a significant role in the Islamic Golden Age.

-The advent and rapid spread of papermaking learned from Chinese prisoners of war in 751 CE also helped to make the translation movement possible.
+The advent and rapid spread of papermaking learned from Chinese prisoners of war in 751 also helped to make the translation movement possible.

-The translation movement in Arab progressed in development during the Abbasid period.
+The translation movement in Arabia progressed in development during the Abbasid period.
 During the 8th century, there was still no tradition of translating Greek works into Arabic.
 However, Christian scholars had been translating medical, philosophical, and other Greek works into the Syriac language for centuries.
 For this reason, the beginning of the translation movement involved the caliphs commissioning Christian scholars who had already established their own translation infrastructure to begin translating various Greek works into the Arabic tongue via Syriac intermediates.
 For example, one letter by the Patriarch Timothy I described how he himself had been commissioned to perform one of these translations of Aristotle.
 A famous example of one of these translators was the Christian Hunayn ibn Ishaq.
-In later periods, Muslim scholars built off of this infrastructure and gained the capacity to begin perform these translations themselves directly from the Greek originals and into Arabic.
+In later periods, Muslim scholars built on this infrastructure and gained the capacity to begin performing these translations themselves directly from the Greek originals and into Arabic.